Open-MBEE/EMS-Repo/README.md

         mvn install:install-file -Dfile=lib/mbee_util.jar -DgroupId=gov.nasa.jpl -DartifactId=mbee_util -Dversion=1.0 -Dpackaging=jar
         mvn install:install-file -Dfile=lib/sysml.jar -DgroupId=gov.nasa.jpl -DartifactId=sysml -Dversion=1.0 -Dpackaging=jar

-    For the bae, sysml, and util projects you will need to update the build.properties file with your home directory and folder of where magic draw is installed.
+    For the bae, sysml, and util projects you will need to update the build.properties file and rebel.xml file with your home directory and folder of where magic draw is installed.
 For instance: home=/Users/gcgandhi
         md=/Applications/MD